brandonmchin/react-redux-todo/README.md

-# DOCKER REACT TODO APP
+# REACT REDUX TODO APP

 ### A simple todo app using React, Redux, and Material-UI